Ghost Town USA’s

 E-mailers, PLEASE NOTE:

-Due to the tremendous amount of viruses, worms and “spam,” out there, I no longer open any e-mails with unsolicited attachments, OR messages on the subject lines with “Hey”, “Hi”, “Need help”, “Help Please”, “???”, or blank subject lines, etc. If you do send E-mail asking for information, or sharing information, PLEASE indicate the appropriate location AND state name, or other topic on the “subject” line.
-THANK YOU! :o)
+Due to the tremendous amount of viruses, worms and “spam,” out there, I no longer open or respond to e-mails with unsolicited attachments, OR messages on the subject lines with “Hey”, “Hi”, “Need help”, “Help Please”, “???”, or blank subject lines, etc. If you do send E-mail asking for information, or sharing information, PLEASE indicate the appropriate location AND state name, or other topic on the “subject” line.

 IMPORTANT

-These listings and historical vignettes of ghost towns, near-ghost towns and other historical sites in HAWAII above are for informational purposes only, and should NOT be construed to grant permission to trespass, metal detect, relic or treasure hunt at any of the listed sites.
+These listings and historical vignettes of ghost towns, near-ghost towns and other historical sites in HAWAI`I above are for informational purposes only, and should NOT be construed to grant permission to trespass, metal detect, relic or treasure hunt at any of the listed sites.

 If the reader of this guide is a metal detector user and plans to use this guide to locate sites for metal detecting or relic hunting, it is the READER'S responsibility to obtain written permission from the legal property owners.
 Please be advised, that any state or nationally owned sites will probably be off-limits to metal detector use.
 Also be aware of any federal, state or local laws restricting the same.

-When you are exploring the ghost towns of HAWAII, please abide by the
+When you are exploring the ghost towns of HAWAI`I, please abide by the

 Ghost Towner's Code of Ethics.